apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - Removing unnecessary I/O operations during startup to verify existence of embedded application resources on the classpath.
 - Removing the `org.webjars:webjars-locator-core` library which does classpath scanning at startup to locate assets.
+- ...and as a result, the "Hal Browser" interface that listed the CAS actuator endpoints has been removed.
 - Delaying the reconstruction of the CAS webflow execution plan until the application container is fully ready.

 ## Other Stuff